GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  Add more `host <hostname>` according to the number of nodes you have.
+  Add more `host <hostname>` entries, according to the number of nodes you have.

   **`csync2.conf`**